carpentries-incubator/docker-introduction/_episodes/introduction.md

 can access and run from your computer, the **container image** is the 'recipe' or template for a container.
 The container image has all the required information to start up a running copy of the container.
 A running container tends to be transient and can be started and shut down.
-The contiainer image is more long-lived, as a definition for the container.
+The container image is more long-lived, as a definition for the container.
 You could think of the container image like a cookie cutter -- it can be used to create multiple copies of the same shape (or container) and is relatively unchanging, where cookies come and go.
 If you want a